colorjs/color-space/README.md

 ### What it isn't

-Not a color toolbox.
-It leaves adjacent models out when they are not fixed channel coordinates with a context-free conversion path:
+Not parsing, interpolation, ΔE, gamut mapping or color toolbox.
+Channels only — carry alpha alongside yourself.
+It leaves models out when they are not fixed channel coordinates with a context-free conversion path:

 - **Models without fixed, self-sufficient channels** — animal quantum catches and bee/avian/fly receptor geometries require species-specific sensitivity curves, illuminant, ocular transmission, and adaptation state.
 Kubelka–Munk pigment mixing, Neugebauer/Yule–Nielsen halftones, and Beer–Lambert colorants require measured spectra, inks or pigments, substrate, concentration, and thickness.
 These consume variable-length samples and external conditions; they are not universal channel tuples with an honest XYZ inverse.
 - **Swatch catalogs** — Pantone, NCS, RAL Classic, HKS, Toyo, British Standard, US Federal Standard 595.
 Discrete named-sample books, not continuous coordinate systems, and nearly all trademarked or sample-defined with no open CIE data.
 (RAL **Design** *is* included — its HLC code is CIELAB by construction, no catalog needed.)
-- **Colormaps** — cubehelix, viridis, turbo, and friends.
+- **Colormaps, palettes, gradients** — cubehelix, viridis, turbo, and friends.
 A single fraction painted to a color, not a space you convert between.

-Operations stay out too — parsing, mixing, ΔE, gamut mapping, color-vision-deficiency simulation — this is the kernel they build on.
+- **Color toolbox** – operations stay out: parsing, mixing, ΔE, gamut mapping, color-vision-deficiency simulation — this is the kernel they build on.

 ## Comparison